Guadalupe Maravilla: Art

 Maravilla's work is largely inspired by his childhood experience of emigrating to the United States.
-In 2016, Irvin Morazan changed his name to Guadalupe Maravilla as a gesture of solidarity with his undocumented father—who uses Maravilla as his last name in his fake identity.
+In 2016, he changed his name to Guadalupe Maravilla.
 The el coyote—or border-crossing agent—is featured in his overall work.
 The sculptural work Border Crossing Headdress is Maravilla's interpretation of the coyote, made using soil from the American-Mexican border region.

 Maravilla has staged multiple large-scale performances incorporating hip-hop, theater, sculpture, sound, video, and photography.
 His performance BOOM!
 BOOM!
 WHAMMM!
 SWOOSH!(2017) consisted of him directing a feminist motorcycle gang inside the Texas State Capitol parking garage.
 Maravilla conducted over thirty immigrant performers.
 The participants included quinceñeras, Tibetan throat singers, and immigrants with disabilities.

 In 2018, Maravilla collaborated with undocumented immigrants to create 10 drawings alongside a 42 ft mural.
 Participants drew onto digital manipulations of the Historia Tolteca-Chichimeca (c.
 1550), a colonial Mexican manuscript that combines Nahua pictorial writing with European conventions of the historical annal.
 The lines are drawn based a Salvadoran game called Tripa Chuca, in which participants draw lines connecting pairs of matching numbers distributed across the page without crossing over previously drawn paths.

 In 2019 Maravilla began the series, Disease Throwers, free-standing mixed-media sculptures that reflect the various indigenous healing practices that the artist explored during a long bout with cancer.
 These sculptures incorporate gongs and can be activated by performers to create sound baths, a healing therapy Maravilla staged for groups during 2020 exhibitions at PPOW gallery and Socrates Sculpture Park.

+In 2026, Maravilla was invited to be a part of 61st edition of the Venice Biennale by the late curator Koyo Kouoh.